Street Kings: Production

+In 1997, David Fincher had entered negotiations to direct the film, under its original title The Night Watchman from a screenplay by James Ellroy for New Regency and Warner Bros.

 In 2004, it was announced that Spike Lee would be directing the film for a 2005 release.
 In 2005, it was announced that Oliver Stone was in talks to direct the film.
 However, Stone later denied this.
 Training Day screenwriter David Ayer took over the project.

 On February 5, 2008, it was announced that Fox Searchlight Pictures changed the film's title from The Night Watchman to Street Kings.

 Reception

 Critical response

-On Rotten Tomatoes 36% of 152 reviews of the film are positive with average rating of 5.11/10.
+On Rotten Tomatoes 37% of 150 reviews of the film are positive with average rating of 5.11/10.
 The site's consensus reads, "Street Kings contains formulaic violence but no shred of intelligence."
 On Metacritic, the film has a score of 55 out of 100 based on 28 critics, indicating "mixed or average reviews".

 Box office

 In its opening weekend, the film grossed $12.5 million from 2,467 theaters, finishing second at the box office.
 It went on to gross $26.4 million domestically and $39.2 million internationally for a total of $65.6 million.